iiinnniii/elevation-app/README.md

 This project was created via `npm create vite@latest . -- --template react-ts`

+## Recommended IDE

+The recommended IDE for this project is Visual Studio Code.

 ## Version Control

 **IMPORTANT:** Only commit Unix-style line endings!!!